intelagense/howdy/CONTRIBUTING.md

 Once everything is done, your work will be live and available to all Howdy users.

 ## Coding Rules
-Each repository has its own coding rules and formatters to automatically enforce them when running the tests.
+Each repository has its own coding rules and formatters to enforce them when running the tests automatically.
 As a general rule of thumb, we use

 ### Commit Messages